Varicose & Spider Vein Treatment Los Angeles

 *Individual results may vary.

-Varicose vein treatment with this procedure is associated with minimal to no pain, and involves the insertion of a catheter or a needle into the main affected superficial vein through which the foam is injected.
+Varicose vein treatment with this procedure is associated with minimal to no pain.
+The procedure involves the insertion of a catheter or a needle into the main affected superficial vein through which the foam is injected.
 The Duplex ultrasound imaging is then used to guide and monitor the spread of the foam.
-More about varicose vein treatment with foam sclerotherapy.

 Laser vein removal for superficial small veins

-Even though facial veins may as well be treated with sclerotherapy, lasers and light based treatments are the safest option for facial reticular and spider veins.
-The problem with sclerotherapy around the eye is that the medicine that is being injected could travel backwards into vital structures of the head and can cause vision loss or blindness in rare cases.
-Depending on the size of the vessel and the color, Dr. Dishakjian, the vein specialist of the center, will either choose intense pulsed light (IPL) or one of the lasers intended for this purpose.
+Even though facial veins may as well be treated with sclerotherapy, lasers and light-based treatments are the safest options for facial veins.
+The problem with sclerotherapy around the eye is that the injected medicine could travel backward into vital structures of the head.
+Hence, it can cause vision loss or blindness in rare cases.

 FACIAL RETICULAR VEIN – LASER TREATMENT